pogodevorg/pgoapi-go/README.md

   // The void feed will do nothing with the response entries feed := &api.VoidFeed{}

-  // Set up the type of crypto to use for signing requests
-  //
-  // For most intents and purposes, you should be fine with
-  // using the Default crypto.
-  crypto := &api.DefaultCrypto{}
+  // Passing crypto is not needed anymore.

-  // Start new session and connect session := api.NewSession(provider, location, feed, crypto, false)
+  // Start new session and connect session := api.NewSession(provider, location, feed, false)

   // (If you have previously set a token, Init will not log you in but instead do request using that token.) err = session.Init(ctx)